G.I. Joe: A Real American Hero (Skybound Entertainment): Development

 Alongside the Energon Universe, which brings new G.I.
 Joe comics, Larry Hama continues writing A Real American Hero, starting from issue #301, where both the Marvel and IDW series left off.
 Chris Mooneyham is the series' artist, while Francesco Segala is the colorist.
 The series debuted on November 14, 2023.

 Hama said, "I am delighted to be continuing the saga of G.I.
 Joe with the good folks at Skybound and totally amped to be taking the G.I.
 Joe team to issue #301 and beyond.
 Little did I know back in 1982 that I would be associated with the Real American Hero for over 40 years.
 My thanks to the whole crew at Skybound for allowing me to continue to chronicle the exploits of characters who have become like a family to me.”

 Additionally, Skybound released G.I.
 Joe: A Real American Hero #1 Larry Hama Cut, a reprint of the Marvel series' first issue, featuring Hama's original script, which was altered in the original print run.
 It was published on November 15, 2023.

-In April 2025, Skybound published a collection of one-shots titled "Silent Missions", alongside a reprint of G.I.
+Between April 2025, Skybound published a collection of one-shots titled "Silent Missions", alongside a reprint of G.I.
 Joe: A Real American Hero #21.
+In April 2026, Skybound published a second wave of "Silent Missions", from the point of view of Cobra characters.

+In October 2026, Skybound will publish a crossover comic book series with the Tomb Raider franchise, featuring Lara Croft as canon into the G.I.
+Joe: A Real American Hero continuity.